Nintbros/ChocoboGP-Documentation/AddTrackToTrackSelect.md

 Navigate to the `Value` array that contains track file data (e.g. `/Game/Course/Data/U_CourseData010.U_CourseData010` for Choco Farm Short)

 # Step 4
-Copy and paste the array (note that order matters), then change the track file to the corresponding track (change both numbers!)
+Copy and paste the array (note that order matters), then change the track file to the corresponding track (change both sets of numbers!)

 # Step 5
 Save changes & exit, then open `DT_UI_CourseSelect`